What Herbs Are Used for Medicinal Purposes at Home?

 Ringing in the Ears

-Alternative treatment for hot flashes and night sweats
+What is the best natural remedy for hot flashes and night sweats?

 Mental Health and Cognition Problems